-The three closures of the short hand cast means its fit can be adjusted to fluctuations in swelling, contrary to a cast.
-And application is much simpler and quicker.
+The three closures of the shorthand cast means the fit can be adjusted to fluctuations in swelling, contrary to a cast.
+And the application is much simpler and quicker.
 Applying this short hand splint takes about a minute, versus 10 minutes for an ulnar gutter splint.
 And while it is tough to mess up the closure of a few straps, an ulnar gutter cast is one of the hardest ones to roll.

 Another advantage of this splint for boxers fractures is that it can be billed under insurance under the L-code L3807.
 With most ulnar gutter immobilizers, this is not the case.

 The hand immobilizer also has a number of user-comfort features, such as a soft foam liner and palmar pad.
 The metacarpal fracture immobilizer also comes in a number of sizes for an optimal fit.
 Additional tweaks can be made via a heat gun.